Wanna know how to get abs? I’ve got some great news for you — you’ve already got a killer six-pack. Really!

 Get the right fats: Similar to the sustained satiety you get from high-fiber food, healthy fats, like the unsaturated ones found in avocados and cold water fish, help you feel full for longer and slow the absorption of the aforementioned carbs.

 A healthy caloric breakdown that should leave you full and fortified is roughly 40 percent carbohydrates, 30 percent protein, and 30 percent fat.

-Read more about how to get abs nutritionally here.
+Read more about how to get abs via diet here.

 It’s a drum that bears re-beating: You can’t spot-reduce subcutaneous fat.
 All you can do is perform exercises that efficiently burn it all over your body and hope the process gets to your stomach sooner than later.
 Science shows that cardio plus resistance training is the best way to burn fat, and anyone pondering how to get abs to show should incorporate both.

-High-intensity interval training (HIIT), which is any workout that alternates between periods of intense activity and less-intense activity, has been found the most effective such exercise.
-Beachbody On Demand offers many HIIT exercise programs intended to burn fat efficiently, such as CORE DE FORCE, Insanity, and 21 Day Fix Extreme, as well as belly-busting program like Rev Abs and Hip Hop Abs.
+High-intensity interval training: HIIT is any workout that alternates between periods of high intensity and low intensity or rest, and has been found the most effective protocol for losing fat.
+Beachbody On Demand offers many HIIT exercise programs designed to burn fat efficiently, such as CORE DE FORCE, Turbo Fire, Insanity, and 21 Day Fix Extreme, as well as belly-busting programs like Rev Abs and Hip Hop Abs.

-Gut fat doesn’t go away overnight.
-But with a committed effort, as the clinic’s body composition measuring shows, it can’t hide your sexiest muscles forever.
+You’re not going to be able to get abs in a day.
+You’re not going to be able to get abs in a week.
+But with a committed effort, as the clinic’s body composition measuring shows, fat can’t hide your sexiest muscles forever.